 What is Navaratri?

 Navaratri is an ancient festival dedicated to the warrior Goddess Durga.
-She is the Goddess of India who has warred with demons and won. she represents the victory of Light over Darkness and is the mother of all the goddesses.
+She is the Goddess of India who has warred with demons and won.
+She represents the victory of Light over Darkness and is the mother of all the goddesses.

 The festival always follows the cycle of the moon and is celebrated in different ways in different parts of India.